 What is Energy Intensity?

-Energy intensity is the ratio of energy use per unit of activity (such as floor space, GDP, etc.)
+Energy intensity is the ratio of energy use per unit of activity (such as floor space and GDP).

 What is Energy efficiency?

-Energy efficiency is a measure of how effectively energy is used for a given purpose and one of the paths towards decarbonisation.
+Energy efficiency is a measure of how effectively energy is used for a given purpose and an important path towards decarbonisation.

 Energy Efficiency Facts